-First Class Supply are recognised as the fastest growing independent Supply Teaching Agency in the North East, why?
-Because we’re different.
-We are genuinely committed to treating all our Teachers and Teaching Assistants as individuals and we take your career as seriously as you do.
+First Class Supply are recognised as the most established independent Supply Teaching Agency in the North East.
+We’re genuinely committed to treating all our Teachers and Teaching Assistants as individuals who make up part of our team, and we take your career as seriously as you do.

-We have an unrivalled reputation for offering an exceptional, professional, personal and friendly service to all who join us and we have forged true partnerships with our schools.
-We believe in ‘giving something back’ to our local communities and support our local schools and their pupils as well as local and national charities in a number of ways throughout the year.
+We have an unrivalled reputation for offering an exceptional, professional, personal and friendly service to all who join us (just try us and see!) and are proud of the real partnerships we have made and maintained with our schools.
+We believe in ‘giving something back’ to our local communities and the support of our local schools and their pupils, as well as local and national causes is a hugely important part of what we do.

 We continue to grow by reputation and recommendation, and are often imitated but never bettered!

 We very much look forward to welcoming you to the First Class Supply team!